Reported by `api.kaspa.org/info/coinsupply`.

 What is Kaspa?

-Toccata chase
+Toccata status

 BlockDAG model

-Compare the chain and the graph.
+Compare the chain and the graph

 A simplified model of one selected chain versus a graph that can include parallel blocks before ordering them.